Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

 1. Select the checkbox of the attribute you want to recover in the list of deleted attributes.
   The editing toolbar is displayed above the deleted attributes list.

-2. Click the [RECOVER] button in the toolbar.
+2. Click the [RECOVER] button in the editing toolbar.
   The selected attribute has been recovered and is removed from the list of deleted attributes.

 [comment]: <> (Why can I not recover certain attributes?
 Is it a bug?)